 Committal may often be a very useful weapon in the applicant’s armory.
 It can often put the respondent under extreme pressure and may even result in early settlement of the claim itself.
 It also sends out a strong message to a respondent that the applicant will not tolerate any non-compliance with the terms of the freezing order / freezing injunction and will, if necessary, make other appropriate applications to the court in order to ensure that the respondent complies with the terms of the freezing order.

-Our expert team of freezing order solicitors at Francis Wilks & Jones can help you with any type of freezing order situation, including issues relating to contempt of court.
+Our expert team of freezing injunction solicitors at Francis Wilks & Jones can help you with any type of freezing order situation, including issues relating to contempt of court.
 Whatever your freezing order requirements, let us help.